Lexington Plane Crash 2006 - Cause Map

 Now consider the causes for why the pilots thought they were on the correct runway.

-This version of the Cause Map has significantly more detail than the first maps with only one or five boxes.
+This version of the Cause Map has significantly more detail than the first maps with only two to five boxes.

 To help document and visualize the analysis, evidence should be documented directly on the Cause Map.
 The typical way to do this is to state the evidence in a pink box under the cause the evidence supports.
 There can be many sources of evidence.
 Evidence may be a statement or testimony, diagram, historical trend, experiment or test, etc. Any piece of information that furnishes proof of a cause can be documented on the Cause Map.